 A heat pump may cost more than a gas heater to buy but they are extremely efficient devices which can be 3 to 4 times cheaper to run than natural gas and 6 to 7 times cheaper than propane.
 They are not as powerful, so cannot heat a pool as quickly, so are ideal if you heat your pool constantly.

 All these heat pumps are built to Raypak’s usual high standard to give “rock solid performance at an affordable price”.
 All versions feature a titanium heat exchanger, to withstand pool chemistry and corrosion and use a Spiral Rifled design to maximize the surface area.

 The cabinet is a polyester coated rugged steel construction.
 There are large air coils (made by Raypak themselves) to maximize the heating capability at low temperatures.

 The standard Raypak heat pumps run of a single phase power supply but will need their own circuit which will require an electrician but it should cost less than a gas heater to install.

-You can opt for digital or analog controls.
+You can opt for digital or analog controls on the cheaper models.
 Both allow you to set a separate pool and spa temperature and are compatible with remote controls.
 The analog control has 6 LEDs which tell you what is going on whilst the digital control has on board diagnostics which can provide detailed information to the owner or pool technician.
 The Raypak documentation indicates that the digital version is superior but, strangely, the prices are similar.